 Du Wanderst worauf du dich Bettest

-When hiking, footwear is arguably the most important piece of equipment.
-Unfortunately, we often neglect it, even though it's actually quite undemanding.
-Regular care can extend its lifespan and maintain its comfort.
+For hiking, the shoe is arguably the most important piece of equipment.
+But unfortunately, we often don’t give it enough love and attention, even though it’s actually quite low-maintenance.
+With regular care, you can extend its lifespan and maintain its comfort.

-When hiking, footwear is arguably the most important piece of equipment.
-Unfortunately, we often neglect it, even though it's actually quite undemanding.
-Regular care can extend its lifespan and maintain its comfort.
-If the shoe is heavily soiled, remove the insole and shoelaces, then thoroughly clean the shoe inside and out under running water with a very little soap and a brush.
-Stuff with newspaper and let dry at room...
+When hiking, the most important piece of equipment is probably the shoe.
+But unfortunately, we often give it far too little love and attention, even though it is actually quite low-maintenance.
+With regular care, you can extend its lifespan and maintain comfort.
+If the shoe is heavily soiled, remove the insole and laces, then clean the shoe thoroughly inside and out under running water with a very small amount of...

-When hiking, footwear is arguably the most important piece of equipment.
-Unfortunately, we often neglect it, even though it's actually quite undemanding.
-Regular care can extend its lifespan and maintain its comfort.
+When hiking, the most important piece of equipment is probably the shoe.
+But unfortunately, we often give it far too little love and attention, even though it is actually quite low-maintenance.
+With regular care, you can extend its lifespan and maintain comfort.

-1. If the shoe is heavily soiled, remove the insole and shoelaces, then thoroughly clean the shoe inside and out under running water with a very little soap and a brush.
+1. If the shoe is heavily soiled, remove the insole and laces, then clean the shoe thoroughly inside and out under running water with a very small amount of soap and a brush.

 2. Stuff with newspaper and let dry at room temperature.

-3. Apply an environmentally friendly waterproofing spray while the shoe is still slightly damp.
+3. Apply a waterproofing spray while the shoe is still slightly damp.

-4. Wax dry leather shoes – ideally by hand.
-Avoid waxing the rand and sole.
-Waxing, especially on suede, alters the appearance, making the leather smoother and darker.
-If you don't want this effect, avoid waxing suede.
-Full-leather shoes should also be cared for on the inside, for example with leather cream or even regular Nivea cream.
-This keeps the shoe soft and supple.
+4. Wax dry leather shoes - ideally by hand.
+Leave out the toe rand and sole.
+Waxing changes the look, especially with suede, and the leather becomes smooth and darker.
+If you do not want that, avoid waxing suede.
+Full-grain leather shoes should also be cared for on the inside, e.g. with leather cream or even regular Nivea cream.
+This keeps the shoe soft and flexible.

 Sharp as a knife

-Tip: Did you know that wet, tall grass is the worst enemy of hiking boots?
-The sharp grasses are very damaging to the leather and waterproofing.
-So be sure to take care of your boots, especially after crossing a wet meadow with "boot-high" grass!
+Tip: Did you know that wet, tall grass is the biggest enemy of hiking boots?
+The sharp blades of grass are very hard on the leather and waterproofing.
+So be sure to care for them, especially after crossing a wet meadow with grass as high as your boots!

-It's not just hiking boots that develop a characteristic odor with frequent wear – ski boots and climbing shoes are also prone to this.
-Our tip: instead of masking the smell with a spray, the team at 2nd Peak swears by "cream cheese."
-This is microbial powder that breaks down the odor-causing bacteria in sweat.
-Sprinkle a small amount on your shoes before and/or after wearing them – that's it.
+Not only hiking boots develop a typical odor when worn frequently - ski boots and climbing shoes are also known for this.
+Our tip: instead of masking the smell with a spray, the 2nd Peak team swears by "Fresh Cheese".
+These are microbacteria in powder form that break down the foul-smelling sweat bacteria.
+Sprinkle a small amount in before and/or after wearing - done.

-If you take good care of your shoes, you can hike in them for years and at most only need to replace the soles.
-Most good shoemakers do this for around 120–150 Swiss francs.
-Generally, you can also have your shoes resoled at a specialist retailer or directly by the shoe brand.
+Anyone who cares for their shoes regularly can hike in them for years and may only ever need to replace the sole.
+Most good cobblers do this for around 120 - 150 francs.
+As a rule, you can also have the shoes resoled by a specialist retailer or directly by the shoe brand.

-Resoling makes particular sense for so-called welted or double-stitched shoes, because these are generally more expensive, more elaborately manufactured, and more durable.
+Resoling makes particular sense for the so-called welted or double-stitched shoes, because they are generally more expensive, more elaborately made, and more durable.
 In welted shoes, the upper is attached to the underside of the insole.
 This can sometimes be seen when removing the insole.

 Double-stitched shoes can be recognized by the double seam that runs around the outside of the shoe.